wan-mlab/Wan-mlab/_pages/event.md

 <br>
 <br>
 <br>
-# Machine Learning Journal Club
+# AI/ML Journal Club

-#### Welcome to the Basic Machine Learning Journal Club.
-We aim to explore and discuss the foundational concepts of machine learning in a collaborative environment.
+#### Welcome to the AI/ML Journal Club.
+We aim to explore and discuss the foundational concepts of artificial intelligence and machine learning in a collaborative environment.
 Everyone, regardless of their expertise or background, is warmly welcomed.

-We host a biweekly meeting "Basic Machine Learning Journal Club" beginning on January 23, 2024, from 9 AM to 10 AM (CT).
+We host a biweekly meeting "AI/ML Journal Club" beginning on January 23, 2024, from 9 AM to 10 AM (CT).

 The Journal Club will be conducted in a hybrid mode.
 The physical meeting room is DRC I 6003.

-The Zoom link is <a href="https://unmc.zoom.us/j/92659890542?pwd=MzdYL3dzSTk4WmZoeVhJTmtFYTh1Zz09&from=addon" target="_blank">https://unmc.zoom.us/j/92659890542? pwd=MzdYL3dzSTk4WmZoeVhJTmtFYTh1Zz09&from=addon</a>.
+The Zoom link is <a href="https://unmc.zoom.us/j/94435819629?pwd=R1A5Qnhtd1g0ZHlqcXNUZFZBR2Z5QT09&from=addon" target="_blank">https://unmc.zoom.us/j/94435819629?pwd=R1A5Qnhtd1g0ZHlqcXNUZFZBR2Z5QT09&from=addon</a>.

 <br>
 <html lang="en">